gboliveir/gboliveir/README.md

 - 🔭 I am currently an intern at NExTi

-- 🌱 I’m currently learning **JavaScript, HTML, CSS, ReactJS, NodeJS**
+- 🌱 I’m currently learning **JavaScript, HTML, CSS, ReactJS, NodeJS and SASS**.

 - 📫 How to reach me **gabrielbrito.dev@gmail.com**